Fire and rescue services

 Carry a copy of your prescription or a letter from your doctor stating:

-Portuguese pharmacies usually carry similar medications to Australia.
+Portuguese pharmacies usually carry medications similar to those in Australia.
 They may be a different brand or dosage.
 You may need a prescription from a local doctor.

 More information: